 Spouse: Doris Mae DAHL.
 Doris Mae DAHL and Oscar Cleven THOMPSON were married on 31 May 1959.3 Children were: Quentin Oscar THOMPSON, Karla Mae THOMPSON.

-Oskar(Asbjørn Torkellson Hammersmark) THOMPSON2 was born on 6 October 1848 in Hammersmark, Tonstad Sogn, Norway.78 He died on 8 March 1925 in Belford Twp, Aurora Co., SD.
+Oskar(Asbjørn Torkellson Hammersmark) THOMPSON2 was born on 6 October 1848 in Hammersmark, Tonstad Sogn, Norway.78 He died on 8 March 1925 at the age of 76 in Belford Twp, Aurora Co., SD.
 He was buried on 10 March 1925 in Trinity Cemetery, Sanborn Co, SD.9 (photo of 1890 home) (1909 map of Belford Township) Immigrated to US in 1880.
 Located at Strand, IA.
 In spring of 1882 moved to Dakota and homesteaded in Belford Twp.
 Died from injuries sustained in storm of June 1924.
 Both Oscar and Elsie were charter members of Storla Lutheran Church.
-Parents: Torkel Torgesen HAMMERSMARK and Adlaug Asjornsdatter LILAND.
+Parents: Torkel Torgerson HAMMERSMARK and Adlou LILAND.

 Spouse: Elsie Christine JONASDTR.
 Elsie Christine JONASDTR and Oskar(Asbjørn Torkellson Hammersmark) THOMPSON were married on 18 June 1879 in Parish of Lund, Norway.
 Realizing that in order to accomplish anything on their own, Asbjorn Torkelson and his bride, Elsie Sanstol, accompanied by Elsie's sister, Lettie, set sail for the enchanting land of opportunity, America!
 They had been married on the 18th of June, 1879, in their native land of Norway, but knew that in order to farm they would have to go elsewhere as there was just no more land available to be farmed as land was held in the family and as families grew they knew that they had no choice but to leave Norway.